omgmog/talk-cardboctober/talk.md

 ><br>
 >Which way is North?

-^ For the rest of the week I wrote about other topics, like these
+^ For the rest of the week I wrote about other topics, like these.
+Again, these are all on my blog, so if you want to know more you can go and read them there.

 ---
 ### Week 4